RajagopalJahnavi/RajagopalJahnavi/README.md

 I'm
 Full Stack Web Developer.
-My name is Jahnavi.I am an Information Technology engineering student .
+My name is Jahnavi .
+I am an Information Technology engineering student .
 At present I am pursuing internships in Full Stack Web Development and Machine Learning .
 My aim is to develop a good website .
 I have a wide range of knowledge in programming languages that include c programming,python,java,html .
 I have knowledge in machine learning and also I have done some mini projects related to it.

 ![Visitor Count](https://profile-counter.glitch.me/RajagopalJahnavi/count.svg)